You have 0 product(s) in your cart.

 - Dorids (clades Anthobranchia, Doridacea, Doridoidea)

-- recognised by branchial (gill) plume, formed as a cluster on the posterioe of the body
+- Recognised by branchial (gill) plume, formed as a cluster on the posterior of the body

 - They breathe with the branchial plume, which projects from their anus